Niuren0/Account_Manager/README.md

+# Account Manager

-# A Basic Account Manager App For Windows
+A Basic Account Manager App For Windows

+Currently only Turkish is supported.